HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 }
 ```

-The above toolbar string results in a toolbar that only contains the buttons listed above.
-The individual toolbar buttons are in a space separated string and the separate toolbar sections are separated with `|`.
-Further details on the kinds of buttons and the format of the toolbar string are available at TinyMCE's documentation site.
+The `toolbar` config string results in a toolbar that only contains the buttons that are listed.
+The individual toolbar buttons are separated using spaces and the toolbar sections are separated using `|`.
+For more information about TinyMCE toolbar buttons, refer to [Options for customizing the editor’s toolbars](https://www.tiny.cloud/docs/tinymce/latest/toolbar-configuration-options/){target="_blank"}.

 ???+ info "Note"
-    The HCL Digital Experience Enhanced Editor passes the `tinyconfig` object defined in `tiny_config.jsp` to our own internal call to initialize the TinyMCE Editor in the WCM authoring portlet.
+    The HCL DX Enhanced Editor passes the `tinyconfig` object defined in `tiny_config.jsp` to its own internal call to initialize the TinyMCE Editor in the WCM authoring portlet.
 Only use the TinyMCE documentation site as a reference to look up further information about toolbar buttons, plugins, and properties that are specifically listed in the configuration options table.
 Do not invoke `tinymce.init()` in the `tiny_config.jsp` file.

 ## Using a custom configuration with the TinyMCE editor in the WCM authoring portlet